School shootings have dramatically spiked this decade, data shows

 Each decade has seen an increase in school shootings, but none nearly as dramatic as the 2020s.

-Through the 1970s, there were an average 17 school shootings per year.
-The 1980s saw a small increase to 22 per year.
-There were 29 per year through the 1990s, and 36 per year through the 2000s.
+Through the 1970s, there were an average of 17 school shootings per year.
+The 1980s saw a slight increase to 22 per year.
+There were 29 per year through the 1990s and 36 per year through the 2000s.
 During the 2010s, the average number of school shootings per year had risen to 52.
 Through the first years of the 2020s, there have been an average of 168 per year.